 |Other travel benefits|

-One area where the American Express Gold card shines in this comparison is in earning points.
-The Platinum card offers 5 points per dollar spent on flights and hotels, as long as you book with the airline or American Express Travel.
+One area where the American Express Gold card shines in this comparison is earning points on everyday expenses.
+The Platinum card offers 5 points per dollar spent on flights and hotels (on up to $500,000 in combined purchases per calendar year, then 1 point per dollar), as long as you book with the airline or American Express Travel.
 If your spending habits include a lot of booked travel, the Platinum card is a great option.

-But the Gold card’s 4 points per dollar spent at worldwide restaurants and U.S. supermarkets (up to $25,000 in purchases per year, then 1 point) is one of the best spending category bonuses around.
-Dining and groceries are two of the top spending categories for many people, and the American Express Gold card delivers with high bonuses in both of them.
+But the Gold card’s 4 points per dollar spent at restaurants (including Uber Eats purchases) and U.S. supermarkets (up to $25,000 in purchases per year, then 1 point) is one of the best spending category bonuses around.
+Dining and groceries are two of the top spending categories for many people, and the American Express Gold card delivers high bonuses in both of them.

-Cardholders of both the American Express Gold card and the American Express Platinum card can redeem Membership Rewards points in exactly the same ways.
-They can both transfer to American Express’s wide variety of hotel and airline transfer partners.
-Both cards also can redeem points to book travel through amextravel.com or as gift card purchases or statement credits.
+American Express Gold and Platinum cardholders can redeem Membership Rewards points in exactly the same ways.
+These rewards can be transferred to American Express’s wide variety of hotel and airline transfer partners.
+You can also redeem points to book travel through American Express Travel or for gift card purchases or statement credits.

-For more inspiration on how to redeem your Membership Rewards, check out our guide on the best ways to spend American Express points.
+For more tips on how to redeem your Membership Rewards, check out our guide on the best ways to spend American Express points.

-The only bonus perk that the Gold card has that the Platinum card does not is the up to $10 in monthly dining credits.
-Nevertheless, whether the enhanced perks of the American Express Platinum card make up for its higher annual fee is something that will depend on your specific spending and travel habits.
+Nevertheless, whether the enhanced perks of the American Express Platinum card are worth its higher annual fee will depend on your specific spending and travel habits.

 Annual fee and authorized users

-The annual fee on the American Express Gold card is a fairly substantial $250, and the fee is not waived for the first year.
-The annual fee on the Platinum card comes in at $550 – one of the highest annual fees of any credit card.
-But there’s no denying that the Platinum card also comes with many perks to help offset the high annual cost.
+The American Express Gold Card’s annual fee is $250, and it’s not waived in the first year.
+The annual fee on the Platinum card comes in at $695 – one of the highest on the market.
+But the Platinum card also comes with many perks to help offset the annual cost.

-Also worth noting is that there is no additional fee to add authorized user cards on the American Express Gold card (up to five additional cards).
-On the Amex Platinum, you can add up to three authorized users for a total of $175 per year and then an additional $175 annual fee for any following authorized user.
+Also worth noting is that there is no additional fee to add authorized user cards on the American Express Gold card (up to five additional cards, then $35 annually for six or more).
+For the Amex Platinum, you can add up to three authorized users for a total of $175 per year and then an additional $175 annual fee for any following authorized user.

-This is an important callout, as authorized users on the Platinum card get their own airport lounge access, Gold status with Hilton and Marriott as well as access to American Express’s Fine Hotels and Resorts and Hotel Collection.
-Authorized users do not get the $200 airline credit or any of the other perks that the primary cardholder gets.
+Authorized users on the Platinum card get their own airport lounge access, Gold status with Hilton and Marriott and access to American Express’s Fine Hotels and Resorts and The Hotel Collection.
+Authorized users do not receive the $200 airline credit or any of the other perks the primary cardholder gets.

-The American Express Gold card is definitely more accessible for more people, with its much lower annual fee.
-But if a $550 annual fee doesn’t faze your budget, take a look at the perks that come with the American Express Platinum card to see if you’ll get enough value to offset the higher cost.
+The American Express Gold card is more accessible, with its much lower annual fee.
+But if a $695 annual fee doesn’t faze you, take a look at the Platinum card’s perks to see if you’ll get enough value to offset it.

 If you travel frequently and don’t already have hotel elite status or a Priority Pass lounge membership, you may see value in the Platinum card.
-If you’re a foodie who spends a lot on restaurants and groceries, the Gold card might be for you.
+If you’re a foodie who spends a lot on restaurants, groceries and Uber Eats deliveries, the Gold card might be for you.

-Or consider that both cards earn valuable Membership Rewards points, and American Express easily lets you combine points earned on different cards.
-So, you might even find value in having both cards in your wallet.
+Both cards earn valuable Membership Rewards points, and American Express lets you combine points earned on different cards.
+So instead of choosing between the Amex Gold and the Platinum, you may find value in having both cards in your wallet.